-Internationalisation is one of the focus themes of the School of Applied Biosciences and Chemistry.
+Internationalisation is one of the focus themes of SABC.
 This equips the bachelor degrees to meet the needs of the professional field and the growing need for professionals with an international mindset and good English language skills.
-Many organisations, where our graduates find employment, function at an international level, with an international workforce and with international branches and collaborators.
+Many organisations where our graduates find employment function at an international level, with an international workforce and with international branches and collaborators.
 The language of communication is also often English.
-The table below gives an overview of activities in the curriculum relevant to the context of internationalization.
+In the table below is an overview of the activities carried out in the framework of internationalisation within the course.

 The number of students choosing an internship or graduate research abroad is growing.
 This illustrates the international character of research and development and indicates that outside the on-campus curriculum, students are able to disperse far outside the region (naturally also within The Netherlands).

-Overview of the international and intercultural indicators described at level 1 (A), level 2 (B) and level 3 (C), which are divided among the four competencies 'Design of experimental setup', ' Reporting and presenting', 'Teamwork' and 'Professional development ', and which activities develop on these in the curriculum.
+Table: Overview of the international and intercultural indicators described at three levels that are placed within the competences 'Design of experimental setup', 'Reporting and presenting' and 'Teamwork', 'Professional development' and where they are handled in the different course units